woman's divorce

 A divorce decree may be granted based on the following reasons:

-• Extreme cruelty as defined by serious physical or mental abuse by one spouse upon the other.
+• Extreme cruelty - defined as serious physical or mental abuse by a spouse inflicted upon the other.

 • Willful abandonment when one spouse voluntarily deserts the other spouse, refusing sexual relations and leaves the family home with no intent to return (it is not desertion if an abused spouse left for reasons of safety).
 If both spouses mutually agree to separate, it will not be considered desertion.
 This cause for divorce must continue for at least a year before it can be consider as grounds for divorce.